Dr Colin Dick - Principal Veterinarian

 After graduating I thought it would be a good idea to go over to England to work for a couple of years.
 It turns out that it was a pretty nice place for me to live and I ended up staying for about 10 years.
 On my return from Old Blighty I brought back my three beautiful English cats, Elliott, Jem and Scout, (all born in Stoke-on –Trent) to help me settle back into my home town of Melbourne.

-I have keen interests in all aspects of veterinary science; however I have a special interest in dentistry and I am currently studying for my memberships in Veterinary Dentistry.
-I also have special interests in Orthopaedic Manipulation, Arthritis and Joint injuries, Nutrition, and Medicine.
+I have keen interests in all aspects of veterinary science; however I have a special interests in Dentistry Orthopaedic Manipulation, Arthritis and Joint injuries, Nutrition, and Medicine.

 I like to focus not only on the immediate concern but also on a long term preventative perspective.
 I live by the philosophy that “nothing is too difficult” and doing “Best for Pets” which is a great combination to make sure each pet gets the best treatment.